xRaisenx/aichatbot/actionable_todo.md

+Changelog
+[Unreleased]
+[2025-05-14] - Fixes and Enhancements
+Fixed

+Removed Duplicate LLMStructuredResponse Type:

+Eliminated redundant LLMStructuredResponse definition in lib/types.ts to resolve type conflicts causing issues in the project.
+The primary definition, including optional history, product_card, and complementary_products fields, was retained for compatibility with lib/llm.ts and lib/redis.ts.
+No new variables or logic changes introduced, ensuring minimal impact on existing functionality.

+Resolved next.config.js Linting Error:

+Fixed SyntaxError: Unexpected token 'export' during npm run lint by converting next.config.js from ES module syntax (export default) to CommonJS (module.exports).
+Ensured compatibility with the project's CommonJS setup, avoiding the need for a full ES module migration, which could disrupt dependencies like distilgpt2 and Gemini providers.

+Added

+New Caching Functions in lib/redis.ts:
+Implemented cacheResponse and getCachedResponse functions to cache and retrieve ChatApiResponse objects in Redis, using the chat:response: prefix and a 7-day TTL.
+Aligned with existing cacheResponse signature by using ChatApiResponse instead of LLMStructuredResponse, ensuring type consistency and avoiding new variables.
+Added JSON serialization (JSON.stringify/JSON.parse) for Redis compatibility and logging with pino to match existing style.

+Changed

+Updated lib/types.ts:

+Streamlined type definitions by removing the duplicate LLMStructuredResponse, preserving all other interfaces (ChatApiResponse, ChatMessage, etc.) unchanged.

+Updated lib/redis.ts:

+Integrated new caching functions without altering existing logic, prefixes (chat:response:, chat:session:, etc.), or TTLs (e.g., 10-minute RESPONSE_TTL for original cacheResponse).
+Maintained compatibility with Upstash Redis and existing providers (distilgpt2, Gemini).

+Notes

+Deployment:

+Changes tested locally and prepared for deployment to Vercel and Hugging Face Spaces (https://xraisenx-chat-bot.hf.space).
+Instructions provided for committing changes, redeploying, and testing /api/chat endpoint and Redis caching.

+Future Considerations:

+Consider unifying the original and new cacheResponse functions if a single caching approach is preferred.
+Monitor for potential ES module migration if project requirements shift, though CommonJS is currently stable.

 # Actionable TODO List: Prioritized and Sequenced

 This document outlines the steps needed to maintain and improve the Planet Beauty AI Chatbot project, ensuring a comprehensive and up-to-date view of the project, while prioritizing tasks for sequential development to minimize risks.